Public health emergency of international concern: Non-declarations

-2013 MERS

 PHEIC was not invoked with the Middle Eastern Respiratory Syndrome (MERS) outbreak in 2013.
-Originating in Saudi Arabia, MERS reached more than 24 countries and resulted in more than 580 deaths by 2015, although most cases were in hospital settings rather than sustained community spread.
+Originating in Saudi Arabia, MERS reached more than 24 countries and resulted in 876 deaths by May 2020, although most cases were in hospital settings rather than sustained community spread.
 As a result, what constitutes a PHEIC has been unclear.
-As of May 2020, there had been 876 deaths.

 Non-infectious events

 PHEIC are not confined to only infectious diseases or biological ones.
 It may cover events caused by chemical agents or radioactive materials.

 Debate exists regarding whether the emergence and spread of antimicrobial resistance may constitute a PHEIC.